 Trump welcomes idea of hypothetical run against Obama as he floats third term

-- Donald Trump expressed interest in running against Barack Obama for a third term, stating, "I would love that" and mentioning there are "methods" to pursue it.
+- Donald Trump expressed interest in running against Barack Obama for a hypothetical third term, stating, 'I would love to run against former President Barack Obama for a third term.'

-- The 22nd Amendment, ratified in 1951, limits presidents to two terms, making a third term unlikely without repeal.
+- The 22nd Amendment, ratified in 1951, prohibits presidents from serving more than two terms, presenting a constitutional barrier to Trump's idea of a third term.

 Trump: 'A third term against Obama?
 Sounds great!'